AstrointheCloud/Hosting-a-website-in-S3/README.md

  ### [YouTube Demonstration](https://www.youtube.com/watch?v=yknp0-ZD1UM)

 <h2>Description</h2>
-This project involves deploying a static website to the AWS Free Tier by utilizing Amazon S3 as the hosting bucket
+This project is about setting up a static website on Amazon Web Services (AWS) using the Free Tier.
+The idea is to host basic web content—like HTML files, images, and other media—using Amazon S3.
+S3 is a simple, scalable, and cost-effective solution, making it perfect for hosting static sites without dealing with the complexity of the servers

 <br />